-Even banks that believe in the need to evolve can get stuck on the hurdle of how - · How will we fund this? - How will we find vendors we can trust? - · How do we adjust our staffing, real estate, and security to make this change?
+Even banks that believe in the need to evolve can get stuck on the hurdle of how - How will we fund this? - How will we find vendors we can trust? - How do we adjust our staffing, real estate, and security to make this change?

 How matters, but why matters more.
 If a bank believes the market is fundamentally changing, then the reasons to change the why will be clear, and decisions about the path forward will be easier to plan and prioritize.
-Technology is not the boss of you The how-the technology-needs to support the why.
+Technology is not the boss of you A community bank has to believe it has the ability to innovate.
+That's not magical thinking; it's the mindset necessary to survive the digital disruption and thrive into the future.
+The how-the technology-needs to support the why.
 Right now, most community banks are hindered by their core systems.
 Like the famous frog in a pot, they may not even realize they're in danger.
 The data in legacy systems is in silos.
 Data for commercial loans versus general ledger versus the deposit system are all separate.
 Data can't be shared efficiently, so more people are needed to aggregate it and make it actionable.
 In addition, siloed core systems are often difficult or impossible to integrate with new technology.
 A bank that wants to offer an innovative product must first ask whether its systems are up to the task.
 The bank is technology-centric rather than customer-centric.
 In addition to limiting a bank's ability to innovate and grow, old core systems also create operational inefficiencies.
 Users must log into multiple systems to perform ordinary tasks, enter data repeatedly throughout the day, navigate through different interfaces, and access databases spread across the environment.
 Siloed systems can't provide a single source of truth, so banks are forced make decisions based on best guesses instead of accurate, timely data.
 The bank itself isn't the only party that feels the pain of legacy systems.
 Customers suffer along with them.
 For instance, if a customer calls different branches of a single bank to dispute a transaction, that customer is likely to have a different experience with each branch.
 The lack of a built-in workflow exposes the customer to uncertainty and leaves the bank unable to track activities or results that should drive better decision-making.
 With all of these drawbacks, it seems like every community bank would be hustling to replace its core systems.
 But changing these systems is a lengthy, complicated process.
 "It's working for us right now," is a common attitude.
 Why fix what's not broken?
 But these systems are broken.
 A car with a bent axle and a cracked windshield might run, but nobody would want to drive their children around in it.
 Yet a lot of community banks are trusting the health of their businesses to inefficient, ineffective, and unmanageable systems.
 It doesn't have to be this way.
-New technologies are available that offer economies of scale, flexibility in product offerings, and leaps forward in the customer experience.
-To reap these benefits and build a stronger future, community banks can't do the work alone.
-Choosing the right partner is critical to success.
-66 The community bank is always at the back of the line, watching its larger competitors reap the benefits of improved efficiency and innovative product offerings while its own business languishes.
+New technologies are available that offer economies of scale, flexibility in product offerings, and leaps " The community bank is always at the back of the line, watching its larger competitors reap the benefits of improved efficiency and innovative product offerings while its own business languishes.

-The Rewards of Changing Core Systems - · Gain access to real-time data - · Update technological relevance to support future growth - · Evolve with trends for greater customer satisfaction - Accrue cost benefits over time "Partnership" is a word.
+The Rewards of Changing Core Systems - · Gain access to real-time data - Update technological relevance to support future growth - Evolve with trends for greater customer satisfaction - Accrue cost benefits over time "Partnership" is a word.
 "Vendorship" is not.